aaronbloomfield/pdr/labs/lab04/index.md

 For various optimization reasons, when you declare a variable with an initialization value in C++ (e.g. `int x = 17`), it does not actually immediately initialize it.
 In fact, it can initialize it right before it is first used.
 Thus, if you set a breakpoint after you declare and initialize a variable, but before it is used, the variable will have a random value in it.
 You can solve this by printing out the variable via `cout` -- this causes C++ to initialize the variable for the output statement.
 You can then set your breakpoint after this `cout` statement.

 To convert binary into hex, see the [03-numbers slide set](../../slides/03-numbers.html).
 You can also assign variables in C++ directly using hex by prefacing numeric constants with `0x`.
 For example, instead of `int x = 17`, you can write `int x = 0x11`.

-### A legacy note on 32-bit machines ###
-In the past, we accepted answers to this lab for either 32-bit or 64-bit computers; as we have transitioned the entire course to 64-bit systems, this is no longer the case.

 ### <a name="memory">Representation in memory</a> ###